The New Ferry: The MV Isle of Islay

 Travelling with a young family?

 No worries, Calmac have you covered.
-The ferries are well equipped for the younger clan too.
-With a play area full of exciting toys there’s plenty to keep youngsters occupied and making new island friends in this specially thought out area.
+The ferries are well equipped for the younger clan.
+With a play area full of exciting toys there’s plenty to keep youngsters occupied as they enjoy making new ‘island friends’ in this specially thought out space.
 With designated feeding and changing areas it is also ideal for nursing mothers and babies.

 Dog Friendly